 As the listener immerses themselves in the musical forbidden fruit of art, they are treated to a seamless and captivating flow of epic and heavy sounds.
 This results from the eight musically intricate and engaging songs, each crafted carefully to ensure no dull or repetitive moments.

-Of Red Barren Earth is a grandiose and epic sound that is heavy, progressive, and brutal -yet dark and beautiful, making it a true masterpiece and a forbidden fruit of art.
+Sonus Mortis and his album Of Red Barren Earth is a grandiose and epic sound that is heavy, progressive, and brutal -yet dark and beautiful, making it a solid fruit of art.
 Every song on the album showcases Kevin‘s exceptional devilmanship, instrumental/vocal, and songwriting abilities.
 Various instruments and soundscapes create a rich and complex sound that is haunting and (again) darkly beautiful.
 The album takes the listener on a dark and intense journey filled with moments of beauty and introspection.

 Overall, Of Red Barren Earth is a must-listen for any metal or progressive music fan.